Yellowstone Wolf Project

 To hear a wolf howl with all the answering howls was something I’ll never forget.
 This is why we continue to give.
 That’s an experience too few of us have and must be preserved. – Tim S., Connecticut

-One of Yellowstone’s most important predators, who roamed its landscape and defined its ecosystem for thousands of years, completely disappeared in the early part of the 20th Century.
-By the 1920s, the last wolf pack in Yellowstone was killed, in an effort by the U.S. government to tame the wilderness.
-This action had a profound effect on Yellowstone.
-Elk and coyote populations boomed.
-Beavers became increasingly rare, and so did willow and aspen trees.
-The park was missing a keystone species and it affected the balance of the entire ecosystem.
+The wolf, one of Yellowstone’s most important predators, roamed the landscape and influenced the ecosystem for thousands of years.
+By the late 1920s, wolves were eradicated from Yellowstone in an effort by the U.S. government to tame the wilderness.
+Along with the removal of other carnivores like cougars and bears, this action had a profound effect on Yellowstone.
+In the absence of carnivores, elk numbers boomed which resulted in significant changes in vegetation.
+Beavers became increasingly rare, and food web dynamics were significantly altered.
+With the loss of the wolf, the park was missing a keystone species that altered the structure and function of the entire ecosystem.